 - Urinary incontinence

-These risks may arise because the estrogen and progesterone used in hormone therapy come from plants, animals, or a laboratory.
+The estrogen and progesterone used in hormone therapy come from plants, animals, or a laboratory.
 As a result, the chemical structures in these hormones will not be identical to the hormones naturally produced by your body.
 Be wary of non-FDA-approved hormone products that claim to be identical to the body’s hormones.
 These claims are not supported by credible scientific evidence.
-It is safer to fill your prescription for estradiol patches or progesterone tablets from a certified Canadian pharmacy.
+It is safer to fill your prescription for estradiol patches or progesterone tablets from a certified pharmacy.
 Before starting any form of hormone replacement therapy, talk to your doctor.

 The content in this article is intended for informational purposes only.
 This website does not provide medical advice.
 In all circumstances, you should always seek the advice of your physician and/or other qualified health professionals(s) for drug, medical condition, or treatment advice.
 The content provided on this website is not a substitute for professional medical advice, diagnosis, or treatment.